And, believe it or not, this is rather good news. I’ll explain.

 That’s the truth about news, my friends.
-The newspapers are where the yokels get informed, presidents flatly lie, and legislatures are massively corrupt.
-The TV stations recycle opinions from the leading newspapers.
+The news channels and newspapers are where the yokels get informed, presidents flatly lie, and legislatures are massively corrupt.
 And Internet news sites primarily recycle TV and newspaper stories.

 Yes, some truth does slide through, but it looks almost the same as the other stuff.
 The only places we get anything close to refined truth is on a few Internet sites… and many of them have a particular axe to grind.

 The Internet is being funneled into Google, Facebook, and a few other friends of the state.
 Social media is being massively censored, and the the independents are being squeezed out anyway.

 This is what William Colby, former director of the CIA, is quoted as saying in Derailing Democracy: The America the Media Don’t Want You to See: